-With bad posture and awkward sleeping positions being a leading causes of lower back pain, you should consider adjusting the way you sleep.
-In this article, you’ll discover the six best sleeping positions, including sleeping on your side in the fetal position, sleeping on your back in a reclined position, sleeping on your stomach with a pillow under your stomach, and sleeping on your back with a pillow under your knees, among others.
+With bad posture and awkward sleeping positions being a leading causes of back pain, you may want to consider adjusting the way you sleep.
+In this article, you’ll discover the six best sleeping positions for lower back pain, including sleeping on your side in the fetal position, sleeping on your back in a reclined position, sleeping on your stomach with a pillow under your stomach, and sleeping on your back with a pillow under your knees, among others.

 Are you ready to improve your sleeping habits and improve your lower back pain?
 Let’s get started.

 The 6 Best Sleeping Positions for Lower Back Pain

 Sleeping on Your Back in a Reclined Position

 With so many people struggling with lower back pain, you might be surprised to hear that sleeping on your back, which is most common, is one of the best positions for lower back pain.
 Why?
 Because it keeps your spine straight and aligned.
 This position can have great relaxation benefits as well because it allows the pelvis to rest flat against the mattress.

 The goal is to have your body completely flat, with your arms relaxed at your sides and your legs extended.
 It can also be helpful to use a thin pillow to keep your neck aligned with your spine.
 However, your bed and mattress also matter: for example, if you are choosing between box spring vs foundation bed, you need to know that they will provide different types of mattress support, and, therefore, comfort.

 Sleeping on Your Stomach With a Pillow Under Your Stomach